traktofon/ansible-reverse-borg/README.md

 configuration file `etc/backup.conf` and can be overriden per volume in the file `volumes/.../config` via the variable `BACKUP_CONNECT_WINDOW`.
-It may be necessary to increase this window for clients that have slow drives and tend to suffer from I/O load, as under such conditions starting all required processes on the client may take longer than 60 seconds.
+It may be necessary to increase this window for clients that have slow drives and tend to suffer from high I/O load, as under such conditions starting all required processes on the client may take longer than 60 seconds.
 **Note**: As the `bin/shell` script is intended for interactive use, it sets `BACKUP_CONNECT_WINDOW` to one hour.